Laniakea-elixir-it/Documentation/source/admin_documentation/vpn/vpn.rst

 .. note::
    If you're configuring the VM where you're running as your bastion host make sure that the vm match the requirements, if you'll integrate the terraform part also, this is not necessary.
-   A modified version of the pam module is used.
-See:
+   The version used for the pam module is reported here:
    `pam_oauth2_device <https://github.com/Laniakea-elixir-it/pam_oauth2_device>`_.

 The playbook performs the following tasks: